ARTICLE I. OFFICE

 ARTICLE IX.
 RULES OF CONDUCT

-Unless specified otherwise, rules of conduct for all meetings shall be the current edition of Roberts' Rules of Order.
+Rules of conduct for all meetings shall be the current edition of Roberts' Rules of Order.

 ARTICLE X. FISCAL YEAR